-In 1828, Wilhelm Heinrich Posselt, a doctor, and Karl Ludwig Reinmann, a chemist, both from Germany, first isolated nicotine from the tobacco plant and identified it as a poison.
+In 1828, Wilhelm Heinrich Posselt, a doctor, and Karl Ludwig Reinmann, a chemist, both from Germany,

 By the end of the 19th century, lawmakers had begun to realize the harmful effects of nicotine.
 Laws were passed banning stores from selling nicotine to minors in 26 states by the year 1890.

 It was not until 1964 that the Surgeon General of the U.S. published a study linking smoking with heart disease and lung cancer.
 The U.S. Food and Drug Administration (FDA) took until 1994 to officially recognize nicotine as a drug that produced dependency.

 Even after this landmark recognition, the FDA was not granted control over nicotine regulations by the Supreme Court until June 22nd, 2009.
 On this day, the Family Smoking Prevention and Tobacco Control Act gave the FDA the power to regulate the production and advertisement of tobacco products.

 Nicotine has a range of effects on the body.

 The 'nicotine effect'